backdrop-contrib/slick/README.txt

 </div>

-The reason behind the change was the new Slick will make direct children as slides, meaning arrows are slides, not navigation anymore, which was unwanted.
+The reason behind the change was the new Slick will make direct children as slides, meaning arrows are slides, not navigation anymore, which is unwanted.
 At both cases, asNavFor should target slick-initialized class/ID attributes.